ngyvc/block3-adv-web/exercises/inheritance-solution.md

 **Explanation:**

-In the above exercise, the Shape class has a single method called getArea() that returns a double value.
+In the above exercise, the Shape class has a single method called getArea() that returns a $value.
 The Rectangle class is a subclass of Shape and overrides the getArea() method to calculate the area of a rectangle using the formula length x width.
 The Rectangle class constructor sets length and width values.

 Finally in the main() method we create an instance of the Rectangle class and call its getArea() method to get the rectangle's area.